davesque/thought.place/posts/objects/2017/7/3/pagerank.md

   <figcaption>Figure 1: A tiny world-wide web.</figcaption>
 </figure>

+In this case, we would probably say that the likelihood is 1 in 3.
+This follows from the fact that each page links to the next in a very regular way.
+So it's reasonable to say that each page's likelihood of being encountered is the same.
 What if we added a link from page 2 back to page 1 as seen in figure 2?
 Would page 1's likelihood change?

 <figure>
   \begin{tikzpicture}[scale=1.5, transform shape]